-- MPI (default / after overall reset) The MPI interface serves for the connection between programming unit and CPU.
+MPI (default / after overall reset)

+The MPI interface serves for the connection between programming unit and CPU.
 By means of this the project engineering and programming happens.
 In addition MPI serves for communication between several CPUs or between HMIs and CPU.
-Standard setting is MPI address 2. - PROFIBUS DP slave (option) The PROFIBUS slave functionality of this interface can be activated by configuring the sub module 'MPI/DP' of the CPU in the hardware configuration.
+Standard setting is MPI address 2.

+PROFIBUS DP slave (option) The DBOEIDUS slave function slittle of this interface

+The PROFIBUS slave functionality of this interface can be activated by configuring the sub module 'MPI/DP' of the CPU in the hardware configuration.